DevExpress/devextreme-demos/JSDemos/Demos/Charts/PieWithCustomStyles/description.md

-This enables custom patterns and gradients in PieChart slices.
+This demo enables custom patterns and gradients in PieChart slices.

 ## Gradient